John VI of Portugal: Final years

-At the end of his reign, King John ordered the creation of a free port in Lisbon, but the measure was not implemented.
+At the end of his reign, John ordered the creation of a free port in Lisbon, but the measure was not implemented.
 He ordered further inquiry into the death of his former friend the Marquis of Loulé, but final judgment was never rendered.
 On 5 June he granted amnesty to those involved in the Porto uprising, except for nine officers who were exiled.
 On the same day, the old constitution of the Kingdom came back into force, and the Cortes reconvened to prepare a new text.
 The change of constitution faced several obstacles, mainly from Spain and from supporters of the Queen.

 Portugal's biggest problems at this time, however, related to the independence of Brazil, which had been the country's largest source of wealth.
 The loss of Brazil had a great negative impact on the Portuguese economy.
 An expedition to reconquer the former colony was even considered, but the idea was soon abandoned.
 Difficult negotiations and consultations undertaken in Europe in Rio de Janeiro with British diplomatic mediation resulted in the final recognition of the independence on 29 August 1825.
 At the same time, John freed all the Brazilians who were prisoners and authorized trade between both nations.
 It was agreed that Pedro would govern Brazil as Emperor, while John kept for himself the honor of Titular Emperor of Brazil; from this time, he signed official documents as "His Majesty the Emperor and King Dom John VI" ("Sua Majestade o Imperador e Rei Dom João VI").
 Brazil was required to pay certain funds that it had borrowed from Portugal.
-Nothing in the treaty spoke of the succession of the two crowns, but Pedro, still acting as the Prince Royal of Portugal and Algarve, implicitly remained heir to the Portuguese throne.Soriano, Simão da Luz & Baril, V. L. (Comte de la Hure).
-Historia de el-Rei D. João VI primeiro rei constitucional de Portugal e do Brazil: em que se referem os principaes actos e occorrencias do seu governo, bem como algumas particularidades da sua vida privada.
-Typ.
-Universal, 1866, pp. 117–123.
-In Portuguese.
+Nothing in the treaty spoke of the succession of the two crowns, but Pedro, still acting as the Prince Royal of Portugal and Algarve, implicitly remained heir to the Portuguese throne.